-We visit prospective pupils in their current settings and may arrange home visits if necessary.
+Where appropriate, we visit prospective pupils in their current settings and may arrange home visits if necessary.
 We baseline each pupil when they enter the School.
 Parents/carers are encouraged to be part of our Parent Induction Training.

 Pupils moving between Key Stages